mavropalias/icon-of-com/content/blog/getting-started-with-deep-learning/index.md

 - Research scientists that push the boundaries of Deep Learning, invent new techniques and methodologies, and write papers with their findings ([Deepmind](https://deepmind.com), [IBM Watson](https://www.ibm.com/watson/), etc).
 - Authors of tools like Tensorflow and PyTorch and cloud services like [Google Cloud AI](https://cloud.google.com/products/ai/) and [Amazon SageMaker](https://aws.amazon.com/sagemaker/).

-In you want to do that stuff, you absolutely need strong mathematical knowledge.
+If you want to do that or similar low-level work, you absolutely need strong mathematical knowledge.

 If not, at least in the beginning, then don't worry.
 Most courses listed in the upcoming sections include a refresher on linear algebra and probability theory to help you understand the underlying concepts.
 Later, you will probably be using libraries that handle all that stuff for you.